Sue Ruzenski, Ed.D.

-Managing Director, OPWDD Services, Helen Keller Services for the Blind
+Executive Director, Helen Keller Services for the Blind

-Before becoming managing director, she served as director of day habilitation services and psychometrist.
-In these roles, Ms. LoCurto was responsible for day-to-day operations and psychological evaluations for the blind and visually impaired.
-She began her career as the school psychologist intern for the Copiague Public Schools on Long Island.
+Before becoming executive director, Ms. LoCurto was responsible for all rehabilitation and social services in on Long Island, including the day habilitation and residential habilitation programs.
+She also had served as Director of Day Habilitation Services and the Agency psychometrist.
+In these roles, Ms. LoCurto was responsible for day-to-day operations and psychological evaluations for individuals with vision loss. .
+She began her career as the school psychologist for the Copiague Public Schools on Long Island.

-Ms. LoCurto earned an M.A. in clinical psychology and a B.A. in psychology from St. John’s University, where she is also a doctoral candidate in the field of child psychology.
+Ms. LoCurto earned an B.A. in Psychology from St. John’s University and M.A. in Clinical Psychology and a Professional Diploma in School Psychology.
 Ms. LoCurto has permanent New York State Certification as a school psychologist.

 Chief Human Resources Officer

 Ms. Murro is the Chief Human Resources Officer for Helen Keller Services.
 Ms. Murro is an executive team leader with over 20 years’ progressive experience working across all areas of Human Resources.
 Prior to being appointed to the Chief Human Resources Officer position, she held the position of Director of Human Resources at the Helen Keller National Center for DeafBlind Youths and Adults (HKNC).
 Ms. Murro currently oversees all aspects of Human Resources Management for the organization including as Recruitment, Organizational Development, Benefits and Compensation, Training and Employee Development, Safety and Labor Relations.